hphelion/documentation/devplatform/workbook/database/database.java.md

 This is a simple Servlet-based Java webapp that uses MySQL.

-This is the **second** sample in the Workbook; if you have not already examined the [HelloWorld](/helion/devplatform/workbook/helloworld/java/) sample, please do that one first.
+This is the **second** sample in the series; if you have not already examined the [HelloWorld](/helion/devplatform/workbook/helloworld/java/) sample, please do that one first.

 ## Prerequisites